Long-term Strategies to Keep Up with Healthy Habits

 "Just like maintaining our physical health, managing our mental health takes time and effort, and the rewards are worth it."

-One of the most powerful motivators, in sustaining new habits, is seeing the progress we are making.
+One of the most powerful motivators in sustaining new habits is seeing the progress we are making.
 But depression often clouds the way we see things, making it especially difficult to recognize our improvements.
 By taking steps to track our progress on a daily, weekly, or monthly basis, we can celebrate our victories and use them to sustain our motivation.

 Depending on the habit we are trying to implement, certain tools for tracking and/or checking-in will make more sense than others.
-Here are some ideas to get us started:
+Here are some ideas to get started:

-What works best for you may take some experimenting to figure out, a combination of different strategies and tools may prove the most flexible.
+What works best for you may take some experimenting to figure out – a combination of different strategies and tools may prove the most flexible.

 The first step to checking in on our habits is simply seeing how often we were able to complete them.